Glen Williams, Ontario: Attractions

 Three churches serve the village.
 St. Alban the Martyr Anglican Church, and St. John's United Church are historic buildings still used for worship, and are located on either side of the Credit River on Main Street.
 Despite the bishop's suggestion that the Glen people would be better off continuing to attend church in Georgetown, the cornerstone of St. Alban the Martyr was laid in 1902, and the church opened in June of following year.
 The architect was F. S. Baker, the son of a woollen miller in Kilbride, and a friend of Joseph Beaumont.
 F.S.
 Baker would later become the second President of the Royal Architectural Institute of Canada from 1910–1912.

 Union Presbyterian Church is located north-east of the village at Winston Churchill.

 Glen Williams Park

+Glen Williams Park, 509 Main Street.
+Glen Williams Minor Softball, still played in the park, was established in 1964 by the local hamlet's people.
+As the need increased for a place to play ball, the land where the park is located today was donated to Glen Minor Ball.
+The Glen organizers built a major diamond, a concession stand and a minor diamond.
+The major diamond and booth are still here today.

-Glen Williams Park, 509 Main Street, originally built and maintained by village residents, now maintained by Town of Halton Hills staff, the park includes baseball diamonds, park pavilion, and flower gardens.
+The park, now maintained by Town of Halton Hills staff, includes baseball diamonds, park pavilion, and flower gardens.
 Open for public use to have a picnic, organize a friendly game of baseball or listen to the sounds of Credit River flowing by.